ryosuke0828/computer_network-lecture_note/2nd.md

 #### Network of networks
 The Internet is structured by hierarchically connected ISPs
 - Access ISP: Access from end systems such as DSL, FTTH, cellular, Wi-Fi, and business LAN.
-- Tier-1 ISP: Connect to other tier-1 ISPs and subordinate ISPs and cover global areas.
+- Tier-1 ISP: Connects to other tier-1 ISPs and subordinate ISPs and covers global areas.
 They are also called the internet backbone.
     - AT&T, Verizon, NTT, Orange, etc.
 - Tier-2 ISP (Wide area ISP), Tier-3 ISP (Local ISP)
     - Tier-2 ISPs communicate via tier-1 ISPs in the case of global communication. (transit communication)
-    - Higher ISPs are service providers and subordinate ISPs are customers.
-Pay-for-use based on traffic
+    - Higher-tier ISPs are service providers and subordinate ISPs are customers.
+Payment is based on traffic usage.

 ```mermaid
 graph TD